Multi-person 3D pose estimation from unlabelled data: Method

+For training purposes, once the system has been calibrated, a dataset specific to the camera configuration used at training time ($\mathbb{C}_t$) needs to be collected.
+The training works on the assumption that the dataset has been generated with a single person in the environment at a time.
+This does not apply to inference time, where the number of people is not theoretically bounded.
+The detected skeletons are represented as a list of keypoints, defined by their 2D image coordinates along an identifier for each skeleton keypoint and a certainty value for the detection.
+Datasets contain sequences of samples, each consisting of a list of the detected skeletons per camera.

-Assuming that the system has been calibrated, the next step is to detect the people in the environment in the different cameras.
-Each person has to be represented by a set of image positions corresponding to the keypoints of their skeleton.
-This information is provided by a skeleton detector.
-As aforementioned, our proposal is not limited to a specific detector and can be used with any of them regardless of the number of keypoints they provide for each skeleton.
-Such a number only determines the size of the input features of each network.
+As aforementioned, our proposal can be used with any skeleton detector, regardless of the number of keypoints they provide for each skeleton.
+The number of keypoints only determines the size of the input features of each network, so it is a mere configuration parameter.